joejag/z/README.md

 # z

-z lets you slowly navigate the file system in PowerShell based on your `cd` command history.
+z lets you
+navigate the file system in PowerShell based on your `cd` command history.
 It's a port of [the z bash shell script.](README).
 Install it from the [official PowerShell gallery](https://www.powershellgallery.com/packages/z/).

 ## Goals